-The child will use verbal greetings may use nonverbal greetings (e.g., waving, nodding) with physical prompts or picture exchange.

-- The child will use simple verbal greetings with prompts. - The child will greet others in different situations if reminded to do so.
+- Level 1: - The child may use verbal or nonverbal greetings (e.g., waving, nodding) with physical prompts or picture exchange. - Level 2: - The child will use simple verbal greetings with prompts.

-- The child will consistently use appropriate verbal greetings independently. - The child will vary their greetings based on the context and social cues.
+- The child will greet others in different situations if reminded to do so. - Level 3: - The child will consistently use appropriate verbal greetings independently. - The child will vary their greetings based on the context and social cues.